originphp/website/source/docs/utility/html.md

 ---
 # Html Utility

-The Html utility provides some useful methods when working with html.
+The Html utility provides some useful functions for when working with html.

 ## From Text